webpatch/Asset2Enum/README.md

 ###Install (Once for all)
 1. Download the [xcassets.py](https://raw.githubusercontent.com/webpatch/xcassets-enum-automatic-generator/master/xcassets.py) and copy it to project's root directory (where the `.xcodeproj` file is located).

-2. Excute the script in terminal:
+2. Open terminal, `cd` to project's root directory, and excute the script in terminal:

 	```shell
 	python xcassets.py -i
 	```
 3. All done!

-> <font color="#ff0000">When you change the `.xcassets` file, you need to rebuild the project first, and then it will automatic update the enum file.</font>
+> When you change the `.xcassets` file, you need to rebuild the project first, and then it will automatic update the enum file.

 ###Uninstall
 1. Delete the `AssetImages.swift` (choose `Move to Trash`) from Xcode.